Posted on November 2, 2020 by Monique Hanford

 Guinea pigs should be housed in pairs and not on their own.
 You can find out more about this here….

 Here is the definitive starter kit list of what you need to get for your new guinea pigs.
-With some items, we've given a few buying options to choose from.
-You may also want to check out the essentials starter pack from Small Pet Select and use the code REFER-GPIGGLEUK for a 15% discount on your whole purchase.
+We’ve given you a few buying options on each item you need so you can choose what suits you the best:

 It’s important not to scrimp on your cage.
 This may be the most expensive purchase but it is one that needs to last and is your guinea pigs home.
 Give them the best you can afford.